andrew/ultimate-awesome/README.md

 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [open-science-resources](https://github.com/asoplata/open-science-resources) - A publicly-editable collection of open science resources, including tools, datasets, meta-resources, etc.
-- [awesome-adventjs](https://github.com/borjapazr/awesome-adventjs) - 🎅🎄 A collection of awesome resources related to the adventJS challenge  by @midudev.
 - [awesome-llm-unlearning](https://github.com/chrisliu298/awesome-llm-unlearning) - A resource repository for machine unlearning in large language models.
 - [awesome-electron](https://github.com/electron-modules/awesome-electron) - Electron 资源大全中文版。An awesome electron packages and resources.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .